Installing Crucible on Windows

 - The installer creates the

-- The path to the installation directory is referred to as the
+- The path to the installation location is referred to as the

-- You need separate Crucible data directories if you want to run multiple copies of Crucible.
+- You need separate Crucible instance (data) directories if you want to run multiple copies of Crucible.

 - If you expect to have a large number of users for this Crucible installation, and Crucible will be connected to an external database, consider installing Crucible on a different server from the one running the external database, for improved performance.